 8 - Counselor - Making others happy.
 Providing practical services for others; Helping people with information; Planning social events; Being patient with others; Taking care of others; Getting answers for people now; Finding resources for people; Following written procedures; Making others feel comfortable and at ease; Serving; Focusing on what people need.

 5 - Persuader - Social, engaged.
 The social friend, who plans fun events and just expects you to show up for them.
 They are there to support you in your time of need and listen to your problems no matter what.
 They are the friend you can chat with nonstop and they never seem to get tired of it.

 6 - Appraiser - Make you feel good, put in the effort.
 The best friend, who always seems to make you feel really good about yourself.
 They talk you up and try to show you that you are truly amazing.
 They occasionally drive you nuts though when they force you to take better care of yourself (or they actually do it for you).

-7 - Promoter - Enthusiastic.
+7 - Promoter - Enthusiastic, inspirational.
 The enthusiastic and exciting friend, who is like your own personal cheerleader.
 They have a way of making you see the bright side of life, and make you feel truly good about yourself.
-Somehow you feel like they admire you, and always have a good compliment for you.
+Somehow you feel like they admire you and always have a good compliment for you.
 You never feel bored when you are around them.

-8 - Counselor - Party animal.
+8 - Counselor - Party animal, funny.
 The friend who is always a blast to hang out with and who is always down for something new.
 You can’t go wrong partying with them and they always seem to know where the best parties are.

-5 - Persuader - Myers Briggs MBTI - ENFJ; Extrovert, Intuitive, Feeling, Judging.
+5 - Persuader - Myers Briggs MBTI - ENFJ - The Giver.
+Extrovert, Intuitive, Feeling, Judging.
 KIERSEY - Idealist - Teacher. iPERSONIC - Engaged Idealist.
 Other - Mentor.
 Career: College professor, high school teacher, social worker, non-profit director, trainer, sales manager, recruiter, executive, fund raiser, health advisor, clergy, facilitator, or counselor.
-Key hate: Being alone.
+Key hate: Being alone; Those who are fakes.
 Examples: Joseph Goebbels; Oprah Winfrey; Prince William.